How Long Does Heroin Detox Take?

 At Little Creek, we fully understand that heroin detox can be quite expensive for most.
 That is why we do everything in our power to help you get the most out of your health insurance plan.
 During our admissions process, our staff will help determine the best options for your treatment, allowing you to focus on what matters most – overcoming your heroin addiction.
 We work with all the major health insurance providers, both in Pennsylvania and the rest of the U.S.

-What we want to do is allow you not to think about how long does heroin detox take from a financial standpoint, but from your wellness standpoint.
+What we want to do is allow you not to think about how long heroin detox takes from a financial standpoint, but from your wellness standpoint.
 The worst thing you can do is to try and detox at home just because you can’t afford professional detox!
 Even if you believe that your finances are not adequate, give us a call.
 There is always a viable option for people who want to overcome heroin addiction and we will help you find it!
 Above all, we want you to become fully sober and lead a healthy and fulfilling life.